dogeorg/gigawallet-docs/src/installation.md

 > ⚠️ Note: Developer Shortcut
 > If you are developing in the repository you can simply run `make dev` which will stand-up
 > the server using the devconf.toml file.
+VS Code debugger also works.

 ## Configuration